-- Continue to sell our current range of products into a mixture of commercial and government markets, increasing sales of these products over the course of this financial year we are expecting previous growth trends broadly to continue over the course of the year; - Start to sell complete turnkey systems based around our leading EchoscopeTM 3-D technology, to open markets in law enforcement and inspection a great deal of our R&D expenditure has been directed towards the launch of these systems earlier this year, and we expect to sell a small number of high-value systems before the end of the current financial year; - · Complete additional government sales in the US; - · Gain our first port security solution contracts through the provision of our unique 3-D technology and other products and services, enabling us to provide complete solutions; - · Integrate our latest acquisition, Colmek Systems Engineering, which will add to profitability this year through its current order book and performance; - · Reduce costs through the closure of at least one site this year in England, UK this is close to completion; - Reorganize our subsidiary operations to increase efficiency and reduce the need for additional staff recruitment through the remainder of the year; - · Continue to review and refocus our cost base where necessary to achieve a cost base commensurate with our current level of activity.
+- Continue to sell our current range of products into a mixture of commercial, defense and security markets, increasing sales of these products over the course of this financial year - we are expecting previous growth trends broadly to continue over the course of the year; - Start to sell complete turnkey systems based around our leading Echoscope[TM] 3-D technology, to open markets in law enforcement and inspection - a great deal of our R&D expenditure has been directed towards refining our product and completing sales this year that are already in our pipeline; - · Continue to deliver to the Coast Guard on the contract we were awarded last July.
+Work on stage 2 began in the second quarter. - Deliver on our first port security solution contract through the provision of our unique 3-D technology and other products and services, enabling us to provide complete solutions; - · Leverage our subsidiaries to take advantage of our lead in underwater sonar technology by cross marketing all group products and services from each company; and - Continue to review and refocus our cost base where necessary to achieve a cost base commensurate with our current level of activity.

-Through these measures, we aim to move from cash negative for last year and the first two quarters of this year to cash positive.
-We also aim to move from heavily loss-making for the past 18 months to profitability in the final two quarters of this year and at least break-even for the year, prior to any non-cash charges made to our income statement.
-Based on this, we aim to be profitable over the course of the next year.
-Although we intend to pursue our plans as set forth in the previous paragraph aggressively, there can be no assurance that we will be successful in our attempt to make the company profitable.
+Through these measures, we aim to move from cash negative for last year and the first quarter of this year to cash positive.
+We also aim to move from heavily loss-making for the past two years to profitable for the current year, prior to any non-cash charges made to our income statement.
+Although we intend to pursue aggressively our plans as set forth in the previous paragraph, there can be no assurance that we will be successful in our attempt to make the Company profitable in the near future, or ever.